aleguy02/Doors/README.md

 <h2 id="started">🚀 Getting started</h2>

-Follow these steps to set up Doors locally!
-Googling is encouraged if you get stuck on any step, or feel free to reach out to me!
+Follow these steps to set up Doors locally.
+Googling is encouraged if you get stuck on any step, or feel free to reach out to me directly!

 <h3>Prerequisites</h3>